 There are many factors involved when it comes to skin conditions and something which may trigger sensitive skin are cosmetic products – in particular the preservatives, perfumes/fragrances.

-This is why we decided to create the Lucy Bee products fragrance free where possible.
+This is why we decided to make the majority of Lucy Bee products fragrance free where possible.
 Our Cleanser, Face Cream and Tonic are all fragrance free and you will see on the bottle and packaging it says unscented.

 Other things to take note of are spicy foods, alcohol, sun, heat (such as saunas), and your genetics.